JamesKyburz/fetch-lambda/README.md

 # fetch-lambda

-fetch for lambda
+fetch for lambda bypassing api gateway

-* doesn't ship with aws-sdk
 * only aws-lambda supported for now
 * doesn't fully support fetch only the basics
 * only a string body is supported

+The payload sent and received from lambda assumes the api gateway format.

+Only multiValueHeaders and multiValueQueryStringParameters are supported.

 [![js-standard-style](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/feross/standard)
 [![Greenkeeper badge](https://badges.greenkeeper.io/JamesKyburz/fetch-lambda.svg)](https://greenkeeper.io/)